MinBZK/NRML/doc/rfcs/RFC-009-initialisation.md

 # RFC-009: Initialization Without Processing Order

-**Status:** Proposed | **Date:** 2025-09-02 | **Authors:** Arvid and Anne
+**Status:** Proposed | **Date:** 2025-09-02 | **Authors:** Wouter and Anne

 ## Context

 Datalog is inherently order-independent (fixed-point semantics), but some systems need initialization: default values, accumulators, baseline state.
 How to handle initialization when there's no processing order?

 **Problem example**: If a counter starts at 0 and a rule increments it, is the result 0, 1, or infinite?
 Depends on when initialization happens vs. when rules fire.

 ## Decision